auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

   - call-api
 ---

-# Represent Multiple APIs Using a Single Auth0 API
+# Represent Multiple APIs Using a Proxy API in Auth0

 If you have multiple APIs, you can simplify your authentication process by creating a single [API](/apis) in the Auth0 Dashboard that can act as a proxy and represent all of your APIs.
 Doing this allows you to implement just one authentication flow, while still controlling access to the individual APIs--by assigning the appropriate permissions.